yasminamo/mini_ecommerce_app/README.md

 ##State Management

 The app uses Provider for state management
 Why Provider?
 Because:
-Lightweight and simple to integrate with Flutter.
+1-Lightweight and simple to integrate with Flutter.
-Efficient for apps with small to medium state complexity.
+2-Efficient for apps with small to medium state complexity.
-UI updates automatically when state changes.
+3-UI updates automatically when state changes.

 ## Screenshots